torvalds/linux/Documentation/filesystems/fsverity.rst

 ext4
 ----

-ext4 supports fs-verity since Linux v5.4 and e2fsprogs v1.45.2.
+ext4 supports fs-verity since GNU/Linux v5.4 and e2fsprogs v1.45.2.

 To create verity files on an ext4 filesystem, the filesystem must have been formatted with ``-O verity`` or had ``tune2fs -O verity`` run on